teuben/teunix/Install/KFocus_22.04.md

    not continuing, or the battery might be at 50% in 10 weeks!
 I will need to monitor this.

 7. ???
 While on zoom, the colors in my image seem to vary a lot between red-ish tint and blue-ish tint.
-   Is that auto-coloring, or in the hardware.
+   Is that auto-coloring, or a problem in the hardware?
 None of my other laptops with zoom do this.
-And I've used 4.
+And I've used 4 different laptops and never change the defaults.

 8. The touchpad is very sensitive.
 Often when I type, it must accidentally hit the touchpad and because I used focus follows mouse, it can switch window!
+Tried setting trackpad sensitivity, no good solution yet.

 9. Imprints of keyboard on screen.
-Need that cover and/or cleaning thing
+Need that cover and/or cleaning thing.
+Very normal for laptops.

 10. ???
 SD card was advertised as '6 in 1'  but it says '3 in 1' on the placeholder insert.
-    This insert is actually very hard to get out.
+    That insert is actually very hard to get out.
 The SD card sticks about half out of the laptop, so be careful with walking around with it.
     Website says: 1 x 6-in-1 Card Reader (MMC / RSMMC / SD / mini SD / SDHC / SDXC)